see ?mcmcBayesian Sampler for GAMLSS Models

 |

-Further control arguments as specified within the call of gamlss2.
-See the details.
+Further control arguments as specified in the call to gamlss2.

 |